Managing Employees Under the Influence of Alcohol in the Workplace

-If somebody is under the influence of alcohol you have the duty to look after your staff.
+If somebody is under the influence of alcohol in the workplace, you have a duty to look after your staff.

-Research suggests that between 8-14 million working days are lost every year due to alcohol-related problems.
-This figure doesn't take into account reduced performance or accidents which may have been caused or influenced by alcohol.
+Research suggests that around 17-million working days are lost every year due to alcohol-related problems.
+This figure doesn’t take into account reduced performance or accidents which may have been caused or influenced by alcohol.

 A problem largely invisible on the first appearance, employees under the influence of alcohol in the workplace present a very significant risk.
 It’s an issue which must be taken seriously but can be one which is difficult to broach.

 This guide will help you understand your position as an employer and what you can do about the problem.

 Your legal responsibility